-A group of researchers in the USA explain it as a sense that life has meaning and direction and that one’s goals and potential are being achieved or are achievable.
+A group of researchers in the USA explains that having a purpose means that life has meaning and direction, and that one’s goals and potential are being achieved or are achievable.

-Might a sense of purpose help us live longer?
+Might a sense of purpose help us live a longer, healthier life?

 People with a purpose in life tend to live longer.
 That’s the verdict of a 2014 longitudinal study of over 6,000 Americans.

 A review of ten studies published in 2016 came to similar conclusions.
 This was based on studies involving 136,265 participants.
-The reviewers concluded, "Possessing a high sense of purpose in life is associated with a reduced risk of all-cause mortality and cardiovascular events."
+The reviewers concluded that ‘Possessing a high sense of purpose in life is associated with a reduced risk of all-cause mortality and cardiovascular events’.

-A 2013 review included having a purpose in life as an indicator of positive psychological well-being.
-It found that higher positive psychological well-being protects against cardiovascular ill health such as coronary heart disease or strokes.
-The review defined ‘having life purpose’ as having goals and finding meaning in experiences.
+A 2013 review looked at having a purpose in life as an indicator of positive psychological well-being.
+It found that higher positive psychological well-being protects against cardiovascular ill health such as coronary heart disease and strokes.
+The review defined having a life purpose as having goals and finding meaning in experiences.

-A study with over 7,000 participants was reported in 2014.
-It found that having a purpose in life was, 'linked with greater use of preventative health services and also fewer nights spent hospitalized.'
+A study with over 7,000 participants reported in 2014 that having a purpose in life was, 'linked with greater use of preventative health services and also fewer nights spent hospitalized’.

 Maintaining a sense of purpose after retirement